GENI-NSF/geni-tools/README-omni.txt

 	   poa myslice geni_start
 }}}

+Common `poa` Actions:
+Some actions are well known and supported at many aggregates and resource types.
+Always check the Ad RSpec for an aggregate to verify what is supported.
+ - `geni_start`: Make the resources ready for use (like booting machines).
+No options needed
+ - `geni_restart`: For example, reboot a machine.
+No options required.
+ - `geni_stop`: Stop a resource (e.g. shut it down).
+No options needed.
+ - `geni_update_users`: Refresh the set of user accounts and installed SSH keys on the resource.
+Takes the option `geni_users`.
+This action creates any users specified that do not already exist, and sets the SSH keys for all users per the list of keys specified - including removing keys not explicitly listed.
+The `geni_users` option can be supplied using the `--optionsfile` argument.
+If not supplied that way, then users are read from the omni_config or clearinghouse slice members, as documented under `createsliver`.

+Note:
 Clients must `renew` or use slivers before the expiration time (given in the return struct), or the aggregate will automatically delete them.